Business Studies (B.A.)

 What is the degree program about?

-The Bachelor’s degree program is divided into two study phases (semesters 1-2: assessment phase and semesters 3-6: Bachelor’s phase): In the first semesters in particular, you will take various compulsory courses.
-This will give you an initial overview of the world of business, basic methodological and economic knowledge and fundamental data science skills.
-By the beginning of the third semester at the latest, you will choose a specialization (Business Administration, Economics, Business Information Systems and Business Education) that matches your interests.
-At the same time, you can take modules from a specific interdisciplinary field of study from the first semester onwards.
-At the end of the Bachelor’s degree course, you will write a Bachelor’s thesis.
+The Bachelor’s degree program is split into two sections (semester 1-2: assessment phase and semester 3-6 Bachelor’s phase).
+In the first semesters in particular, students must complete various compulsory modules.
+This enables you to gain an initial overview of the business world, fundamental knowledge of methods and economics as well as fundamental skills in data science.
+At the beginning of the third semester at the latest, you select a specialization corresponding to your interests (Business Administration (BWL), Economics (VWL), Information Systems (WIN) or Business Education (WiPäd)).
+Parallel to this, modules from an interdisciplinary field of study can be chosen from the first semester onwards.
+During the final stage of the program, students prepare their Bachelor’s thesis.

 Fields of Study

-The fields of study consist of the introductory module in the first semester and five further modules from the third semester onwards.
-Students can choose one of ten possible fields of study regardless of their choice of specialization.
-In contrast to the specializations, the fields of study have an interdisciplinary focus.
-This gives students the opportunity to specialize in particular areas of work or to prepare for a specific Master’s degree course.
+The fields of study consist of the introductory module in the first semester and five additional modules from the third semester.
+Irrespective of their selected specialization, students can choose one of ten potential fields of study.
+Compared to the specializations, the fields of study have an interdisciplinary focus.
+This gives students the option of specializing in particular areas of work or preparing for a specific Master’s degree program.

-Further information on the following fields of study can be found on the german Business Studies website:
+Further information about the following fields of study is available on the Business Studies degree program website:

 • Digitalization, Innovation & Entrepreneurship